-Low back pain is a very common complaint in many clinics in Hong Kong (HK), with between 60 and 80% of the general population being affected at some stage of their lives.
+Low back pain is a very common complaint in many clinics in Hong Kong (HK), with between 60%-80% of the general population being affected at some stage of their lives.
 Although most individuals recover within 6 weeks, 5 to 15% are unresponsive to treatment and have continued disability, severely affecting their quality of life.

 What are the causes of low back pain?

-The majority of low back pain is mechanical in nature.
-Clinically, the exact cause of any low back pain is often difficult to determine due to the vast number of structures in the low back that could be the source of pain.
-Sometimes radiographic or other studies are required to determine the diagnosis.
-The most common conditions seen by a chiropractor in Hong Kong are:
+Clinically, the exact cause of many incidents of low back pain is often difficult to determine due to the vast number of structures in the lower back that could be the source of pain.
+It is important to obtain a correct diagnosis before proceeding with treatment.
+Sometimes radiographic or other studies are required to confirm the diagnosis.
+The most common low back pain conditions seen by a chiropractor in HK clinics are:

 - Lumbar (low back) sprain and strain

 What signs of low back pain require immediate attention?

 If you develop the following signs and symptoms concerning back pain, you should visit your local clinic in HK and see a specialist.
 These signs could indicate a serious condition that may need immediate medical attention:

 - Back pain persisting beyond a few days

 - Back pain that awakens you at night